fabri1983/eternity2_solver/README.md

 Build a GraalVM on Windows and run your jar
 -------------------------------------------
-We are going to build Graal VM EE for Windows platform. **Only upto GraalVM EE 20.0.1 so far**.
+We are going to build Graal VM for Windows platform from source: **GraalVM 20.3**.
 - Download Open JDK 11: https://adoptopenjdk.net/releases.html?variant=openjdk11#x64_win.
 - Or you can download Oracle JDK 11 from http://jdk.java.net/11/ (build 20 or later).
 This build has support for JVMCI (JVM Compiler Interface) which Graal depends on.
 - Environment variables will be set later with specific scripts.